£0.00

 1. We love Lacoste and consider it as a real luxury label here in Korea, and wear it in combination with some of our local brands to create a version of Korean Preppy style

-2. Lacoste in my country is super expensive and still a fashion brand of high quality clothing, shoes, and accessories.
+2. In my country, Lacoste is super expensive and still a fashion brand of high quality clothing, shoes, and accessories.
 If you wear Lacoste here, you’re definitely someone of high society or of a wealthy family.
+Oh, I am from Nepal.

 LEAVE A REPLY